thycotic/ac-docs/admin/applications/cfg.md

 ## Set Password Reset Interval

 For every application, there is an option to reset all account passwords on a predefined interval.
-Click the respective drop-down menu and choose between Reset now, Daily and 30, 60 or 90 days.
+Click the Password reset interval drop-down menu and choose between Reset now, Daily, 30 days, 60 days or 90 days.

 ![reset password interval](images/set-pw-reset.png "Drop-down options to set a password reset interval")

-Remember to click __Update__ for changes to take effect.
+Click __Update__ for changes to take effect.

 ## Enable Mobile Browsing

-If you wish your users to be able to login to an application through their mobile devices, you need to have __Enable mobile browsing__ checked.
+Checking __Enable mobile browsing__ will allow your users to login to an application through their mobile devices.
 Refer to [Mobile Device Registration](../getting-started/mobile.md).

 <!--
 Users will be able to perform the actions listed below in order to login successfully to the app.